razielin/usergroups/README.md

 ```shell
 docker exec -it usergroups_user_groups_cli_1 php bin/console app:cli
 ```
+For the first run, MySQL database requires about 20 seconds to initialize.
+So if you get an API error, try again after few seconds.

 # Usage
 Type `help` or press Enter to list all available command names.